llpeterson/direct/perspective.md

 statement for this chapter, but before we can discuss these, we need to first introduce some simple physics.
-All of these links are made of some physical material that can propagate signals, such as radio waves
+All of these links are made of some physical material that can propagate signals, such as radio waves or other sorts of electromagnetic radiation), but what we really want to do is send {\em bits}.
+In the later sections of this chapter, we'll look at how to encode bits for transmission on a physical medium, followed by the other issues mentioned above.
+By the end of this chapter, we'll understand how to send complete packets over just about any sort of link, no matter what physical medium is involved.

 One way to characterize links, then, is by the medium they use—typically, copper wire in some form, such as twisted pair (phone) and coaxial (cable);